dobtco/wintersmith-knowledge-base/contents/articles/screendoor/your_form/translating_your_form.md

 Questions pages aren't available in translated projects.

-### Can I notify respondents of status changes in a translated project?
+### Can I automatically notify respondents of status changes in a translated project?

-Since status cannot be translated, we do not support automatic of status change notification in translated projects.
+Since statuses cannot be translated, we do not support status change notifications in translated projects.

 ### Can I embed a translated project?